material-components/material-components-ios/contributing/releasing.md

 You will now have a local `release-candidate` branch, a new section in CHANGELOG.md titled "release-candidate", and the `release-candidate` branch will have been pushed to GitHub.

+#### Hotfixing

+If you need to cut a hotfix release, run the following command instead:

+    scripts/release cut --hotfix

+A hotfix release is like a regular release, but its scope is limited specifically to the fix.
+Hotfix release candidates start from origin/stable rather than origin/develop.

+If the hotfix is to fix a regression or a problematic commit in a recent release, the ideal path forward is to revert that commit using the `git revert <commit-hash>` command and opening a PR with that change to the develop branch.
+After that PR is merged, you should cherry-pick the revert commit into the `release-candidate` branch: `git cherry-pick <commit-hash>`.

+Other than the steps above regarding hotfixing, the entire release process stays the same.

 #### Create a Pull Request for the Release Branch

 If you have not clicked [the release candidate pull request comparison